Apple payments service may boost sales of larger iPhones

 Apple shares rose as much as 1.3 percent on Wednesday, a day after the launch of the iPhone 6 and the Apple Watch - the first new product introduced by Chief Executive Tim Cook.

-At least six brokerages raised their price target on Apple's stock by as much as $16 to a high of $116, but there was also a rare downgrade to the stock.
+At least six brokerages raised their price target on Apple's stock by as much as $16 (9.94 pounds) to a high of $116 (72.08 pounds), but there was also a rare downgrade to the stock.

 Many on Wall Street hailed Apple Pay - the company's new wireless payment system - with Piper Jaffray's Gene Munster calling it the "star of the show" at Tuesday's gala launch.

-It will allow iPhone 6 and 6 Plus users to pay for a burger at McDonald's Corp or groceries at Whole Foods Market Inc at the tap of a button, using their American Express Co, Visa Inc or Mastercard Inc bank cards.
+It will allow iPhone 6 and 6 Plus users to pay for a burger at McDonald's Corp (MCD.N) or groceries at Whole Foods Market Inc (WFM.O) at the tap of a button, using their American Express Co (AXP.N), Visa Inc (V.N) or Mastercard Inc (MA.N) bank cards.

-Samsung Electronics Co Ltd, Motorola Mobility and others include similar wireless technology in many Android smartphones.
+Samsung Electronics Co Ltd (005930.KS), Motorola Mobility and others include similar wireless technology in many Android smartphones.
 But with payment systems such as Google's Wallet failing to catch on, the technology is not standard in handsets.

 "On the mobile payments front, we believe the company made a major breakthrough and cracked an important and vexing issue that has plagued the industry for several years regarding customer ownership," William Blair analysts wrote in a note.